DNgMinh/DNgMinh.github.io/README.md

 ## Instructions

 ### 1. Set Up Your GitHub Repository
 *(Etter’s Principle: Help Others Write (Chapter 2.7).
 Etter emphasizes the importance of making it easy for others to contribute to documentation.
-By hosting your project on GitHub and using Git for version control, you create a collaborative environment where other people like me can view and contribute to your project)*
+By putting your source code on GitHub, you create a collaborative environment where other people like me can view and contribute to your project)*

 - **Create a GitHub Repository**:
     - Go to [GitHub](https://github.com/).